Sarkari Yojana

 • Farmers will get the Soil Health Card in the form of a report, which contains all the details of a particular farm’s soil.

-• The Soil Health Card will be provided after every three years for a particular farm.
+• The Soil Health Card will be provided every three years for a particular farm.

 What are the benefits of a Soil Health Card?

-• This scheme offers better monitoring of the particular farm’s soil and provides a formatted report, which helps decide which crop is suitable for cultivation and which crop needs to be skipped.
+• This scheme offers better monitoring of the particular farm soil and provides a formatted report, which helps decide which crop is suitable for cultivation and which crop needs to be skipped.

-• The government will employ experts to help farmers take corrective measures to improve soil health after providing the list of measures needed to enhance the quality of the soil.
+• The government will employ experts to help farmers take corrective measures to improve soil health after providing a list of measures needed to enhance the quality of the soil.

 • Unlike other schemes, where a person carrying out the study of a specific farmer gets changed, the Soil Health Card Scheme ensures the same person carries out the soil analysis for a particular farmer.
 It further enhances this scheme’s effectiveness.